William Stern, the Creator Yet Fiercest Critic of the Concept of IQ

 A strong interest in child development

-Stern married another psychologist, Carol Joseephy.
+Stern married another psychologist, Clara Joseephy.
 They were both interested in child development, which led to the implementation of a famous project.
 In fact, the Sterns studied their three children from birth to 18 years of age to understand how they established language and the entire set of cognitive processes: memory, attention, judgments, reasoning, etc.

 Dr. James T. Lamiell conducted a study in which he collated all the conclusions that the couple reached in their family study.
 The IQ test didn’t measure certain aspects that also formed as a part of children’s intelligence.
 In fact, Stern highlighted the importance of volitional variables (motivation, resolution) and emotional ones.